althayr/masters-computer-networks-20251/README.md

 ## How to run

+- From the root of this repo run `git clone https://github.com/skywardpixel/mininet-vagrant`.
-1. `vagrant up` to boot up the VM we'll be working with.
+- `cd mininet-vagrant && vagrant up` to boot up and setup the VM we'll be working with.
+- `vagrant plugin install vagrant-scp` to install scp

+Now we need to copy the script files to the VM and run it:

+- `vagrant scp ../bufferbloat :/home/vagrant/bufferbloat`
-2. `vagrant ssh`
+- `vagrant ssh` to attach to the VM

+Once attached we need to setup the VM system dependencies:

+- `$sudo apt install wireshark -y`
+- `$nohup sudo wireshark > wireshark.log &` to start wireshark in the background
+- `$cd bufferbloat`